Rubin Carter and a couple of friends are drivin' around

 - An early version of this is seen in Good Times when J.J. is arrested for a robbery.
 Eventually, the police let him go in embarrassment when they catch the real criminal: a short white guy who looks absolutely nothing like J.J. beyond having the exact same outfit of clothes.

 - On one episode of The George Lopez Show, George was told to demote Hosni, an Arab-American employee, from his plane-inspecting position because of his background.
+George protests, but his bosses tell him that they don't have a choice.
+The company is trying to win a contract from the government that they need in order to avoid laying people off.
+Once George explains the situation to Hosni, he understands and agrees to take the demotion.

 - Brought up in 24 where a FBI analyst expresses disgust at profiling Muslims in light of terrorist attacks.
 Jack shuts her down by saying he doesn't like it either, but they have no choice.